feathersjs/docs/guides/basics/generator.md

 app.configure(configureMessages);
 ```

 This is the most common pattern how the generators split things up into separate files and any documentation example that uses the `app` object can be used in a configure function.
+You can create your own files that export a configure function and `require` and `app.configure` them in `app.js`

 > __Note:__ Keep in mind that the order in which configure functions are called might matter, e.g. if it is using a service, that service has to be registered first.

 ## Hook functions

-We already saw in the [hooks guide](../basics/hooks.md) how we can create a wrapper function that allows to customize the options of a hook with the `setTimestamp` example:
+We already saw in the [hooks guide](./hooks.md) how we can create a wrapper function that allows to customize the options of a hook with the `setTimestamp` example:

 ```js
 const setTimestamp = name => {